alb2001/dextools-python/README.md

 print(exchange_list)
 ```

+## Testing
+A set of tests have been included inside `tests` folder.
+You will need to setup an environment variable as `DextoolsAPIKEY` with your API key

 ## Chain slugs
 Below is a list of current chain slugs for supported blockhains:
 | Blockchain   | ID            |